Qajar art: Women in Iranian photography

 In 1858, male French photographer Frances Carhlian was appointed by the court to teach photography, propagating the collodion method in the state.
 Carhlian is the first male foreign photographer to depict Iranian women.
 As for the Iranian photographers except for shah, only members of nobility had an opportunity to develop in photography, since such a hobby required high expenses, inaccessible to all layers of society.
-Dust Mohammed Khan Mo’ayyer-ol-Mamalek (1856–1912), husband of one of the shah’s daughters, together with his brother Mirza, established a photo studio in their house.
+Dust Mohammed Khan Mo’ayyer-ol-Mamalek (1856–1912), husband of one of the shah's daughters, together with his brother Mirza, established a photo studio in their house.
 Possessing fully equipped cameras, they soon became professional photographers, being the first among noblemen, to photograph women.
 With the spread of female photography, the cultural and religious taboo was gradually declining.
 Coupled with innovations introduced by western-educated photographers, both Iranian and foreign, court women started to be photographed more often and with time, in a less modest dress.
 Whereas previously, they were required to be fully veiled in the photos.

 With the increasing mobility of Iranian men at the end of the 19th century (their ability to travel to Europe and get an education), their awareness of the female “presence” in the European societies, coupled with the Constitutional Revolution, helped to significantly change the perception of women in Iranian society.
 New cultural appropriations changed the depiction of women in the arts as well.
 For instance, such a genre as family photography emerged, whereas before, only fathers with their children were depicted in photos, excluding mothers.
 At the end of the 19th and the beginning of the 20th century, women activated to demand more rights.
 As a rule, education was a privilege of elites.
-As such educated women with upper-class backgrounds were the ones who started to publish their own newspapers, aiming at combating female illiteracy, and being the mobilizers of women’s social movements.
+As such educated women with upper-class backgrounds were the ones who started to publish their own newspapers, aiming at combating female illiteracy, and being the mobilizers of women's social movements.
 With the increase in female opportunities, schools for girls started to be established.
-And in 1909, Teheran’s Naseri Girls’ School adopted photography as one of the subjects taught in the school, rising women’s interest in accusing the skill professionally.
+And in 1909, Tehran's Naseri Girls’ School adopted photography as one of the subjects taught in the school, rising women's interest in accusing the skill professionally.